mailhog/MailHog/README.md

 ### Configuration

+You can configure Go-MailHog using command line options:

 | Parameter     | Default         | Description
 | ------------- | --------------- | -----------
 | -hostname     | mailhog.example | Hostname to use for EHLO/HELO and message IDs